MadBomber/aia/man/aia.1.md

 : Name of the LLM model to use - default is gpt-4o-mini

 `--speak`
 : Simple implementation.
-Uses the speech model to convert text to audio then plays the audio.
-Fun with --chat
+Uses the speech model to convert text to audio, then plays the audio.
+Fun with --chat.
+Supports configuration of speech model and voice.

 `--sm`, `--speech_model` *MODEL NAME*
 : The model to use for text-to-speech (TTS) - default: tts-1